swarup-rj/swarup-rj12.github.io/_posts/2019-05-05-machine-learning-basics.md

 ![png](/assets/images/output_14_2.png)

-The violinplot shows density of the length and width in the species.
-The thinner part denotes that there is less density whereas the fatter part conveys higher density

 ### Now the given problem is a classification problem..
 Thus we will be using the classification algorithms to build a model.
 **Classification**: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data